Noriaela/imuseless/media/video/ReadMe.md

-## Make this markdown since its easier on my eyes (I know i'm weird now fuck off)
+## Made this markdown since I just prefer it

 This folder is for all video files, those being MP4, WebM, and Ogg
 ### Types